-Residencies will be between one week and five months in duration and will be available from April 1 – September 1, 2021 in either the Dance Studio or the Off Center, depending on needs of the artists.
+Residencies will be between booked in one week sessions in Studio 1 or the Off Center depending on needs of the artists.

-- The Off Center – A more public, first floor open space that has a large panoramic window looking out to the street.
+The Off Center – A more public, first floor open space that has a large panoramic window looking out to the street.
 Historically, artists have utilized this window for unique exhibitions.
 The room has tile floor, utility sink in adjacent space, kitchen, and private restrooms.
-Water soluble materials only are allowed in this space.

 COST: Per week: $100.

-Applications will be reviewed on the basis of:
+Applications will be reviewed by the Riverside Program’s Committee on the basis of: